Exempted Company

 Are there any applicable stamp duties imposed when transferring ownership interests?

-Not unless the exempted company holds an interest in land in the Cayman Islands.
+There is no Cayman Islands stamp duty payable on the transfer of shares of an exempted company unless the company holds an interest in land in the Cayman Islands.
 An exempted company may not hold an interest in land in the Cayman Islands without the consent of the Financial Secretary of the Cayman Islands.

 How are shares issued? (including information on payment obligations, registration requirements)